fmenti/life_td/data_generation/docs/source/doc_modules.rst

 It is also the one being called when the module is run as a script.

 During development it can happen that one runs the data generation multiple times e.g. when one is debugging a particular provider.
 As running the whole data generation takes time especially with larger distance cuts I implemented the function :py:func:`life_td.partial_create`.
-Because one can specify which provider data is generated and which one loaded from the previously generated files one can potentially save a lot of time.
+There one can specify which provider data is generated and which one loaded from the previously generated files and can potentially save a lot of time.

-If one only wants to load the data e.g. for analysis reasons one can use the function :py:func:`life_td.load_life_td`.
+If one only wants to load the data e.g. for analysis reasons the function :py:func:`life_td.load_life_td` can be used.

 utils module
 ------------